-Since about 37% of our HESSR budget now goes to covering the AA position's salary and benefits, we are drastically scaling back our programming.
-We will submit proposals to use temporary 19912 "Chancellor's Funding," as well as HUB Cultural Events funding and ASPB co-sponsorship funding to support large-scale events such as the 5th iPresente!
-Conferene and BlaqOUT Digital Conference.
+Since about 36% of our HESSR budget now goes to covering the AA position's salary and benefits, we are drastically scaling back our programming.
+We will submit proposals to use temporary 19912 "Chancellor's Funding," as well as HUB Cultural Events funding and ASPB co-sponsorship funding to support large-scale events and conference delegation travel.
 We are actively pursuing off-campus sponsors for regional events, too.

-Fund Amount Short Description \$37,500 Administrative Assistant Salary & Benefits - Due to a permanent funding cut in Fund 20000 (SFAC), we moved \$23,624 (most of the AA's 50% FTE salary) and \$13,820 of benefits costs (since VCSA does not cover benefits paid with Referendum funds) to our HESSR budget.
+Fund Amount Short Description \$35,500 Administrative Assistant Salary & Benefits - Due to a permanent funding cut in Fund 20000 (SFAC), we moved \$24,050 (most of the AA's 50% FTE salary) and \$11,500 of benefits costs (since VCSA does not cover benefits paid with Referendum funds) to our HESSR budget.
 We had no other way to absorb the funding cut since almost all of Fund 20000 is salaries.
+The total is based on AA salary and benefits charges for 2021-22.

 \$16,000 Student Assistant Wages & Benefits - funds to support student assistants.
 When the campus is open, student assistants keep the center open in the evenings, assist with social media and marketing, and assist with tabling.
 If we are adjusting access to the center due to pandemic social distancing, student assistants will work to help maintain the center space between 9am-5pm.
-This amount covers benefits, including benefits for the RSAC Rep. Cultural.
-Educational.
-And Wellness Programs - funds to support campus- wide events that build community and educate regarding sexual orientation, gender identity, and intersections of identities.
+This amount covers benefits, including benefits for the RSAC Rep. Cultural, Educational, And Wellness Programs - funds to support campuswide events that build community and educate regarding sexual orientation, gender identity, and intersections of identities.
 Much of our programming also addresses health and wellness, especially givem the pandemic.
-Most of these events are collaborations with student groups, academic departments, and other departments supporting student success. \$23,300 Annual events might be in-person or in an online environment depending on health and safety, including: Q-Camp Orientation, Unity Hour, Drag Ball collaboration, Pride Prom collaboration, The Coming Out Monologues collaboration, and Lambda Celebration.
-Funds support our nationally- recognized T-Camp: InterCampus Retreat for Transgender, Nonbinary, and Gender-Questioning College Students.
+Most of these events are collaborations with student groups, academic departments, and other departments supporting student success. \$23,750 Annual events might be in-person or in an online environment depending on health and safety, including: Q-Camp Orientation, Unity Hour, Drag Ball collaboration, Pride Prom collaboration, The Coming Out Monologues collaboration, and Lambda Celebration.
+Funds support our nationally-recognized T-Camp: InterCampus Retreat for Transgender, Nonbinary, and Gender-Questioning College Students.
 These funds also support the Community OUTreach Educators / CORE, our peer education program.
 CORE members are key to our campous-wide education and programming efforts. \$5,000 Marketing the LGBTRC & HESSR - funds to increase visibility of the center's programs and services, as well as educate students on the Highlander Empowerment Referendum's impact on campus.
-We purchase useful branded items (private eyes sliders, face masks, journaling notebooks) and awareness t-shirts to share with students and campus community members to strengthen connections to the center's services and programs. \$10,000 S&E for Staff Support & Professional Development - funds to support the supplies and expenses, as well as the professional development, of center staff.
+We purchase useful branded items (private eyes sliders, journaling notebooks) and awareness t-shirts to share with students and campus community members to strengthen connections to the center's services and programs. \$10,000 S&amp;E for Staff Support &amp; Professional Development - funds to support the supplies and expenses, as well as the professional development, of center staff.
 This amount should be \$5,000/FTE, which would be \$17,500.
 However, we are temporarily reducing some staff travel to absorb recent budget cuts. \$3,500 Facilitator for Trans Group - funds to hire a skilled trans-identified facilitator for the Trans Group.
 We've expanded the group meetings into summer. \$1,500 RSAC Representative Stipend - funds to pay the RSAC representative \$500 per quarter for their service. \$500 Support for Diversity Council - funds for Diversity Counsel to hold retreats and launch projects important to their mission.
 Additional funds for programs may also be requested separately.

-\$200 Support for RSAC - funds for RSAC to support food, materials, and any other expenses related to their work. \$2,500 VCSA Assessment Fee - a required fee assessed based on 2.3% of HESSR income from the previous fiscal year.
+\$200 Support for RSAC - funds for RSAC to support food, materials, and any other expenses related to their work. \$4,050 VCSA Assessment Fee - a required fee assessed based on 3.75% of HESSR income from the previous fiscal year.